-It’s almost like using a personal courier instead of public mailing services, except that this courier translates and delivers every letter to you in a language only you can understand.
+It’s almost like using a personal courier instead of the public mailing services, except that this courier translates and delivers every letter to you in a language only you understand.
 So even if someone steals or tries to read your mail – you have nothing to worry about!

 Well, almost nothing.
-How secure your information is really depends on the encryption protocol your VPN uses, i.e., the language your courier used to translate those letters.
+How secure your information really is, depends on the encryption protocol your VPN uses, i.e., the language your courier used to translate those letters.

 How does a VPN tunnel work?

 When you click links or download files on any website, you’re sending information requests to get information in return.
 When unprotected, these data requests travel from your device to your internet service provider (ISP) before going into the web and bringing back what you asked for.

 This way, your ISP, the website, and anyone potentially snooping on your connection, can see and identify different parts of your information flow and later use or sell that data for additional gain.